-Take the time to think critically about your topic.
+Think critically about your topic.
 Consider carefully as you need to live with it for a long time.
 It’s O.K. to explore and fumble around a bit.
-I call this the “beginning cycle” because these steps are not usually linear.
-As you define your topic, you will review background information that will cause you to accept or reject ideas.
-These changes will alter the questions you develop.
-Your keywords list will also change as your questions change.
-You should finish all this work, however, before creating an essential question.
+It's a “beginning cycle” because these steps are not usually linear.
+As you review background information, it will cause you to accept or reject ideas.
+These changes will alter the research question that you develop.
+Along the way, take notes that you can use, taking note of keywords and facts.

 Answer the following questions:

 If you're stuck for ideas, ask a teacher, talk to a parent or a friend, use your textbook, browse your library, or go online.
-Remember, during this stage, you are only coming up with ideas for a topic.
-Unless you plan on using the information you find later, you don't need to cite it.
+Remember, during this stage, you are only coming up with ideas, but take note if you will use the information you find later.

 HOW TO BROADEN OR NARROW A TOPIC: